milanito/protobuf-doc/README.md

     $ protobuf-doc -c <config-file>

 This will generate a site in the `dest` folder.

+To host the documentation, simply add the `connect` option :

+    $ protobuf-doc --connect

+This will launch a web server hosting the documentation.

-Then you can browse it using a static site server, for example with [http-server](https://www.npmjs.com/package/http-server) :
+Or you can browse it using
+a static site server, for example with [http-server](https://www.npmjs.com/package/http-server) :

     $ npm install http-server -g